lubusIN/laravel-gymie/README.md

 ## Overview

 Gymie is a web application specifically designed for gyms to efficiently manage their members, staff, payments, and attendance tracking.
-It enables fitness centers to streamline internal operations, handle member data effectively, and gain real-time access to critical information.
+It enables fitness centers to streamline internal operations, handle member data effectively, and gain real-time access to information.
 By improving administrative workflows and enhancing the member experience, Gymie supports the automation and digital transformation of gym management.

 ## Requirements